 \section{Author contributions}

-KYC and ASA conceived the study.
-ASA and SC led the implementation of PAOA, including all simulations and hardware experiments.
-FM provided key insights into the theoretical framework and the interpretation of spin-glass benchmarks.
-All authors contributed to analyzing the results and writing the manuscript.
+ASA and KYC conceived the study.
+ASA led the full implementation of PAOA, including all simulations and experiments, building on the initial PAOA implementation by SC that used black-box optimizers.
+ASA designed and built the FPGA implementation of PAOA with on-chip annealing capability.
+SC performed the QAOA benchmarking.
+FM contributed key theoretical insights and assisted in interpreting the spin-glass benchmarks.
+All authors contributed to discussion of the results and writing of the manuscript.